 Cinderella’s Castle at the Magic Kingdom

-When most people think of Walt Disney World, they think of the Magic Kingdom.
-This is the park with the iconic Cinderella’s Castle at the end of Main Street USA.
-It is, by far, the most popular of all of the Walt Disney World theme parks.
-On any given day, you will find thousands of Disney-philes here enjoying the sights and sounds.
+When most people picture Walt Disney World, they’re thinking of Magic Kingdom.
+This is the park with Cinderella Castle at the end of Main Street, U.S.A.
+It is by far the most popular park on property, and on any given day you’ll find tens of thousands of guests soaking in the atmosphere.

 Getting There

-The Contemporary and Grand Floridian also have a walk path that takes you to the front gate.
-It is about a 5 minute walk from the Contemporary and a 20 minute walk from the Grand Floridian.
+The Contemporary and Grand Floridian additionally have walking paths to the park.
+It’s about a five minute walk from the Contemporary and roughly twenty minutes by foot from the Grand Floridian.

 Navigating the Park